alo9507/JustKeepClicking/content/blog/auth/index.md

   (Red for error)
 - Step 2: If there are errors, complete with the helpful AuthError.failedToSignInWithRemote so the consuming code knows exactly what part of the authentication process failed
 - Step 3: Ensure the authSession is not nil
-- Step 3.5: If there somehow is no errors but also no errors, complete with the helpful PUBAuthError.failedToRetrieveAuthSession so the consuming code knows exactly what part of the authentication process failed
+- Step 3.5: If there somehow is no errors but also no errors, complete with the helpful AuthError.failedToRetrieveAuthSession so the consuming code knows exactly what part of the authentication process failed
 - Step 4: Attempt to persist the AuthSession returned from our RemoteAuthProvider to our DataStore
 - Step 5: Ensure there are not errors
 - Step 6: Save that AuthSession onto our AuthManager